-IRS agent charged in leak of Trump attorney records
+IRS employee charged in leak of Trump attorney records

-SAN FRANCISCO (AP) — Federal prosecutors in San Francisco have charged an IRS agent with leaking bank records of President Donald Trump’s former personal lawyer, Michael Cohen.
+SAN FRANCISCO (AP) — Federal prosecutors have charged an IRS employee with leaking banking records of President Donald Trump’s former personal lawyer Michael Cohen, the U.S. attorney’s office in San Francisco said Thursday.

-A criminal complaint unsealed Thursday charges John C. Fry with one count of unlawful disclosure of suspicious activity reports.
+John C. Fry, an investigative analyst for the IRS’s law enforcement arm, was charged on Feb.
+4 with unlawful disclosure of suspicious activity reports, prosecutors said.

-An affidavit says Fry acknowledged releasing the information while working at the IRS office in San Francisco to attorney Michael Avenatti, a lawyer for adult-film actress Stormy Daniels.
-Daniels says she had an affair with Trump.
+Banks must file such reports when transactions are spotted that raise questions about possible financial misconduct.

-The affidavit says the information showed a Cohen company getting large payments from organizations, including a company associated with a Russian oligarch who donated money to Trump’s inauguration fund.
+One of the reports Fry downloaded showed a Cohen company getting large payments from organizations, including one associated with a Russian oligarch who donated money to Trump’s inauguration fund, according to an affidavit accompanying the criminal complaint.

 Most Read Nation & World Stories